Contact Lens Care

 Multifocal glasses are commonly prescribed for those above the ages of 40.
 People of this age are more likely to have lost their ability to focus well due to presbyopia.

 Long-distance vision is aided through the top portion of the lens.
 The middle part helps with intermediate distance and the bottom part helps with seeing objects close up.
 Varifocal lenses offer a wide field of vision and smooth visual transition and are best for people who require a switch between distances throughout the day.
+Some varifocal lenses can offer a wider field of vision.

 An aspheric lens for glasses is flatter and thinner in design.
 Standard lenses have a spherical front surface, which means they have the same curvature across the entire lens (i.e. football/tennis ball).
 With an aspheric lens, the curvature will change gradually from the centre to the edge of the lenses.

 These lenses are recommended, especially for high or strong prescriptions and suitable for myopia (short-sightedness) and hyperopia (long-sightedness).
-Aspheric lenses are generally more expensive because of its premium lens design and added benefits, making them a great investment.
+Aspheric lenses are generally more expensive because of their premium lens design and added benefits, making them a great investment.

 Made with “high-index lens” materials, they produce a slimmer profile that is also lighter than standard lenses.
 Due to its flatter curvature, aspheric lenses will be closer to your eyes.

-Glasses wearers will have a more natural look and view, as unwanted magnification and minification will be reduced.
+Prescription glasses wearers will have a more natural look and view, as unwanted magnification and minification will be reduced.
 This is because standard lenses for myopia will make objects look smaller, and the wearer’s eyes will appear small.

 Whilst standard lenses for hyperopia will make things look larger and closer than they are.
 As a result, the wearer’s eyes will appear bigger.
 Aspheric lenses are also more comfortable due to their lightweight, making them easier to wear as well as more cosmetically appealing.
+In addition to this, they will reduce aberrations, giving you clearer vision.

 Quick links:Lens packages